Operation Bagration: Strategic aims and deception

 The intent of the Soviets to strike their main blow towards the Vistula can be seen in the Red Army's (albeit fragmented) order of battle.
 The Soviet general staff studies of both the Byelorussian and L'vov-Sandomierz operations reveal that the L'vov-Przemyśl operation received the overwhelming number of tank and mechanized corps.
 Six guards tank corps and six tank corps along with three guards mechanized and two mechanized corps were committed to the L'vov operation.
 This totaled twelve tank and five mechanized corps.
 In contrast, Operation Bagration's Baltic and Byelorussian Fronts were allocated just eight tank and two mechanized corps.
 The 1st Byelorussian Front (an important part of the L'vov-Premyshl operation) is not mentioned on the Soviet battle order for the offensive.
 It contained a further six armies and was to protect the flank of the Lublin–Brest Offensive as well as engage in offensive operations in that area.

 The bulk of tactical resources, in particular anti-tank artillery, was allocated to the 1st Ukrainian Front, the spearhead of the Vistula, L'vov-Premyshl operation.
 Thirty-eight of the 54 anti-tank regiments allocated to the Byelorussian-Baltic-Ukrainian operations were given to the 1st Ukrainian Front.
 This demonstrates that the Soviet plans for the L'vov operation were a major consideration and whoever planned the offensive was determined to hold the recently captured territory.
 The target for this operation was the Vistula bridgehead and the enormous anti-tank artillery forces helped repulse big counter-attacks by German armoured formations in August–October 1944.
 One American author suggests that these Soviet innovations were enabled, in part, by the provision of over 220,000 Dodge and Studebaker trucks by the United States to motorize the Soviet infantry.

-The basic directive from Stavka of 31 May for Bagration embodied a relatively new direction in Soviet strategic planning: for the Belorussian operation, immediate Front assignments were limited to a depth of 30-40 miles, and wider objectives were set at a range not exceeding 100 miles (in contrast to previous wildly ambitious, if unrealistic, Stavka operational directives).
-The original timetable was 15-20 June but Stalin agreed to a four-day postponement, and told Kaganovich to investigate and to speed up rail movements after complaints from Zhukov and Vasilevsky.
+The basic directive from Stavka of 31 May for Bagration embodied a relatively new direction in Soviet strategic planning: for the Belorussian operation, immediate Front assignments were limited to a depth of 30-40 mi, and wider objectives were set at a range not exceeding 100 mi (in contrast to previous wildly ambitious, if unrealistic, Stavka operational directives).
+The original timetable was 15–20 June but Stalin agreed to a four-day postponement, and told Kaganovich to investigate and to speed up rail movements after complaints from Zhukov and Vasilevsky.

 Most of the aviation units, fighter aircraft and assault aviation (strike aircraft) were given to the L'vov operation and the protection of the 1st Ukrainian Front.
 Of the 78 fighter and assault aviation divisions committed to Bagration, 32 were allocated to the L'vov operation and contained more than was committed to the Byelorussian operation.
 This concentration of aviation was to protect the Vistula bridgeheads against air attack and to assault German counteroffensives from the air.